We Outchea

-"We Outchea" is a song by the American hip hop recording artist Ace Hood from his fourth studio album, Trials & Tribulations.
-It was released on May 27, 2013, by We the Best Music Group, Cash Money and Republic, as the second single from the album.
-The song, produced by Lee On The Beats, features a guest appearances by the American rapper Lil Wayne.
-The song peaked at number 19 on the U.S. Billboard Bubbling Under Hot 100 Singles chart.
+"We Outchea" is a song by American rapper Ace Hood from his fourth studio album, Trials & Tribulations.
+It was released on June 11, 2013, by We the Best Music Group, Cash Money Records and Republic Records, as the second single from the album.
+The song, produced by Lee on the Beats, features a guest appearances by Lil Wayne.
+The song peaked at number 19 on the Billboard Bubbling Under Hot 100 chart.

 Background

 The song was premiered on May 14, 2013, when it was announced as the second single from Trials & Tribulations.
-It was released to iTunes on June 5, 2013.
+It was released to iTunes on June 11, 2013.

 Critical reception

 XXL praised the single, calling it "triumphant".
 On the other hand, HipHopDX called the Lil Wayne guest appearance "inevitable" and said the song had a "lackluster appeal", that Wayne makes fade even more.
 The song's sound was compared to the previous Ace Hood and Lil Wayne collaboration "Hustle Hard".